makrai/notes/park21-vad-from-categ-emo.md

 # 7 Related work

-* word-level VAD annotation of English words has been created (Bradley and Lang, 1999; Warriner+ 2013; Mohammad, 2018).
-Also, there are few
+* word-level VAD annotation of English words
+  (Bradley and Lang, 1999; Warriner+ 2013; Mohammad, 2018)
 * sentence-level VA or VAD annotated corpora
-  (Buechel and Hahn, 2017; Preoţiuc-Pietro+ 2016b; Yu+ 2016b).
-By using these
+  (Buechel and Hahn, 2017; Preoţiuc-Pietro+ 2016b; Yu+ 2016b)
 * predict VAD scores from sentences based on
   * variational autoencoders (Wu+ 2019),
   * adversarial learning (Zhu+ 2019),
-  * ensemble learning (Akhtar+ 2019).
-However, sentence-level VAD annotated
+  * ensemble learning (Akhtar+ 2019)
 * sentences annotated with basic categorical emotions for VAD score prediction (Scherer and Wallbott, 1994; Alm+ 2005; Aman and Szpakowicz, 2007; Mohammad, 2012; Sintsovaa and Musata, 2013; Li+ 2017; Schuff+ 2017; Shahraki and Zaiane, 2017; Mohammad+ 2018; Demszky+ 2020)
   * more common than VAD
   * commonly used for emotion classification, we use them to predict VAD scores from Categorical model of emotion assumes that the catcal emotion labels
-* categorical dataset related to emotion has been released.
-Especially, there
+* dataset related to emotion, all of these are cateogrical annotations
-  * in healthcare domain (Sosea and Caragea, 2020),
+  * in healthcare (Sosea and Caragea, 2020),
-  * relation between emoji and emotion (Shoeb and de Melo, 2020), and emotional
+  * relation between emoji and emotion (Shoeb and de Melo, 2020)
-  * from social media (Ding+ 2020).
-All of these are cateogrical annotations
+  * from social media (Ding+ 2020)
   * multimodal emotion detection (Zhang+ 2020),
   * emotion in conversation (Ishiwatari+ 2020), and
-  * emotion change in a paragraph (Brahman and Chaturvedi, 2020).
-There are
+  * emotion change in a paragraph (Brahman and Chaturvedi, 2020)
 * various types of label sets.
 To train model across the various shaped emotion
   * aggregate various format of emotion dataset into a common annotation schema
   * better performance using unified dataset
     (Bostan and Klinger, 2018; Belainine+ 2020)
-  * hE still the labels are mapped to other predefined emotions and the
+  * hE still the labels are mapped to other predefined emotions
   * Buechel and Hahn (2018) convert categorical emotions into VAD
     * using simple Feed-Forward Neural Networks
-    * with dataset labeled with both emotion categories and VAD.
-However, in
+    * with dataset labeled with both emotion categories and VAD

 # 8 Discussion and Conclusions

 ## Robustness.
 Our framework could be applied to multimodal datasets

-* If we apply our framework to IEMOCAP (Busso+ 2008), the zero-shot VAD predictions are significantly correlated with ground truths (V: 0.396, A:
-  0.241, D: 0.197) as well
+* If we apply our framework to IEMOCAP (Busso+ 2008), the zero-shot VAD predictions are significantly correlated with ground truths (V: 0.396, A: 0.241, D: 0.197)
-  * hE performance is rather low since our model does not leverage other modalities such as audio or videos.
-Once our framework is extended to integrate such information through image/speech encoders, performance would be improved
+  * hE performance is rather low since our model does not leverage other modalities such as audio or videos
 * which word-level resources
   * We use NRC-VAD to estimate distance between emotions because it is constructed very carefully to locate words in VAD space
-  * If we use ANEW (Redondo+ 2007), we observe positive results as well (V:
-    0.682, A: 0.270, D: 0.296)
+  * If we use ANEW (Redondo+ 2007), we observe positive results as well (V: 0.682, A: 0.270, D: 0.296)

 ## Ethical Considerations: understand and regulate emotional states

-* manipulating the semantic emotive content of user news feeds which
+* manipulating the semantic emotive content of user news feeds
   * can affect the choices of both individuals and groups on the platform to engage and interact (Stark and Hoey, 2020).
 From a different perspective,
-* problems might occur from the inaccurate results of the model.
-Mispredictions of the models could result in harmful outcomes even in systems designed to be
+* problems might occur from the inaccurate results of the model
+  * Mispredictions of the models could result in harmful outcomes
 * a serious problem in many languages with relatively low resources, resulting
   * quality  of emotion detection resources would degrade if translated to
-  * cultural nuances to defining emotions vary.
-Therefore, one should follow
+  * cultural nuances to defining emotions vary
-* guidelines for the ethical use of emotional AI technologies, which present a checklist for anyone engaged with data about human emotion
+* guidelines for the ethical use of emotional AI technologies present a checklist for anyone engaged with data about human emotion
-  * Stark and Hoey, (2020)
+  * Stark and Hoey (2020)
-  * McStay and Pavliscak, (2019) include a number of salutary suggestions for taking action as a practitioner
+  * McStay and Pavliscak (2019) include a number of salutary suggestions for taking action as a practitioner
 * resources using multilingual corpora with categorical emotion labels (Öhman+ 2018)